jwmullally/dracut-iscsi-target/README.md

     dracut --force
     ```

+  Note: Currently, if you use LVM or LUKS, you will have to edit the new
+  boot entry by hand in `/etc/grub2.cfg` by hand to remove any extra
+  cmdline options like `rd.lvm` that prevent exclusive access to the
+  disks.
+See TODO below.

 - Run this command to generate `iscsi-boot.iso`.
 This contains a
   copy of the kernel and initramfs, along with the necessary initrd
   cmdline arguments to do an iSCSI boot to the target.
 You will need to